Shaheen8954/90DaysOfDevOps/2025/git/week-4-challange/solution.md

   . initialize the repository - Creating a new git project on your local computer by git init.

   .
-Create a file - create a file  to start.
+Create a file - create a file  to add initial content.

+  .
+Stage - Staging a file means preparing it for a commit.When you make changes to a file, Git considers it modified, but it won't be included in the next commit until you stage it.

   .
 Remote URL - the online location of your project (on github )